newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 callToActionLink: https://www.state.nj.us/mvc/pdf/business/CDL-5.pdf
 callToActionText: Apply to Certify My Drivers
 agencyId: nj-motor-vehicle
----
+summaryDescriptionMd: >-
   All drivers (limo, taxi, rental car chauffeur) need to have a letter of certification before they can legally operate company vehicles.
 It’s the employer’s responsibility to file an application for a driver's certification if the driver doesn't already have one.

   (Only drivers holding a Commercial Driver’s License (CDL) with a Passenger (P) endorsement are exempt from this requirement.)
 ---

-### Eligibility Requirements
+## Eligibility Requirements

 - Drivers must be at least 21 years old
 - Drivers must pass a criminal background check

-### Application Requirements
+## Application Requirements

 - Business name
 - Business address